 Task Integration

-• Manage retries and error handling
+• Retry and error recovery

 Configuration